vishakha-ramani/llm-d-workload-variant-autoscaler/internal/engines/analyzers/queueingmodel/README.md

 When multiple variants serve the same model, the SLO is taken as the **maximum** across variants — a single SLO per model, since all variants serve the same traffic.

-This mode requires tuning to have converged (typically 3–10 reconcile cycles after a variant first receives traffic).
+This mode requires the tuner to have converged, which typically takes 3–10 reconcile cycles after a variant first receives traffic.

 ### 6.3 Observation-Based Fallback (cold start)